alishahid74/sgpt-terminal/README.md

 # SGPT Terminal (Your Personal ShellGPT)

 A friendly, safety‑aware terminal copilot inspired by EC‑Council’s SGPT.
-Use it to generate commands and script.
+Use it to generate commands and scripts.

 ## Highlights
-⚠️ Note: If you use `--backend ollama --model llama3`, responses may take longer because it runs locally (CPU-only if no GPU).
+⚠️ Note: If you use `--backend ollama --model llama3', responses may take longer because it runs locally (CPU-only if no GPU).
---> For faster results, it’s recommended to use OpenAI’s `gpt-4o-mini` when available.\n""" --> Two backends: OpenAI (cloud) or Ollama (local/offline).
+--> For faster results, it’s recommended to use OpenAI’s `gpt-4o-mini` when available.
+--> Two backends: OpenAI (cloud) or Ollama (local/offline).
 --> Modes: `default`, `bash`, `powershell`,
 --> Safe by default: Prints commands and rationale — execution only happens if you pass `--exec`.